-1. Study how to get a Portugal visa from Oman (what are the Portugal visa requirements for Oman citizens)
+1. Study how to get a Portugal visa from Oman (what are the Portugal visa requirements for Oman citizens and residents)

 3. Applying from Oman: where to apply for a Schengen visa from Oman

 Residents and Omani applicants for the Portugal visa from Oman are directed to the Portuguese Embassy there.
 Contact us to identify your application location in Muscat, and to make your interview appointment (described in step 8) in the capital as well.

 4. Choose one of the many types of Portugal visa from Oman

 Is your reason for traveling to Portugal medical in nature?
 Do you have a business meeting there, or are you perhaps meeting a friend?
 Whichever your reason for traveling to Portugal, you should find it reflected in one of the many Portugal visas and types here.

 5. Determine your entry category for Portugal and the Schengen area

 Applicants for the Portugal visa from Oman can apply to have unlimited entries to the Schengen area (i.e. can select a multiple entry category visa), or apply to have just one entry to the zone (i.e. can select a single entry category visa).
 To travel back and forth between Oman and Portugal (or to simply be able to return to the Schengen area as a whole after leaving it, select the former category; for no returns to the zone, select the latter category.
 A third option allows you to apply to have two entries to the Schengen area (i.e. applicants can select a double entry visa).